 Take a relaxing beach trip to South Padre Island.
 There are tons of hotels and large condos for families of all sizes to stay in, many within walking distance to the white-sandy beaches.
 The ocean brings with it a range of activities, including jet skiing, fishing, surfing and dolphin watching.
-For a more high-energy activity, check out the Schlitterbahn, a huge water and amusement park with slides, rides, on-site lodging, and eateries.
+For a more high-energy activity, check out the Schlitterbahn, a huge water and amusement park with slides, rides, on-site lodging and eateries.

-The question isn’t: What is there to do in Dallas?
-It’s: What isn’t there to do?
+The question isn’t ‘what is there to do in Dallas?’
+It’s ‘what isn’t there to do?’
 This enormous city has it all, from theme parks to great shopping to every type of restaurant anyone could ever dream of.
-Six Flags Over Texas is a fun day trip with roller coasters, fair treats, and arcade games for all ages.
+Six Flags Over Texas is a fun day trip with roller coasters, fair treats and arcade games for all ages.
 Cross the road to catch a Texas Rangers baseball game or the Dallas Cowboys in the fall.
 For a relaxing day, take a picnic to the expansive Dallas Arboretum and Botanical Garden, which has more than 66 acres to explore and a kid-sized pioneer village.

-Take a leisurely trip downstream on one of the boats on the San Antonio Riverwalk then stop by one of the bordering restaurants for an authentic Tex-Mex meal.
+Take a leisurely trip downstream on one of the boats on the San Antonio Riverwalk, then stop by one of the bordering restaurants for an authentic Tex-Mex meal.
 Catch a Spurs basketball game at the AT&T Center, or visit the DoSeum, an interactive kid’s museum.
 The Alamo is a great place to explore and learn about Texas history.
-San Antonio also has quite a few unique attractions: families can go on a 400-acre safari at the Natural Bridge Wildlife Ranch as well as dine and get 360-degree views of the city from 750 feet (228.6 meters) up from the Tower of the Americas.
+San Antonio also has quite a few unique attractions: families can go on a 400-acre safari at the Natural Bridge Wildlife Ranch as well as dine and get 360-degree views of the city from 750 feet up at the Tower of the Americas.

 Houston boasts some of Texas’s best family-friendly attractions.
 Stop by the Space Center to meet an astronaut, see real space gear, and visit Mission Control.
 The Downtown Aquarium doubles as an amusement park and also features a restaurant surrounded by a 150,000-gallon aquarium.
-The Houston Museum of Natural Science is also great for kids, and its butterfly center in a simulated rain forest is a must-see for all ages.
+The Houston Museum of Natural Science is also great for kids, and its butterfly center in a simulated rainforest is a must-see for all ages.

 Grapevine is not, as some may think, just an extension of Dallas and Fort Worth, and it has its own unique attractions, like LEGOLAND Discovery Center, which features rides and playscapes.
 The Parr Park Sprayground is a 31-acre park with plenty of dry and water-based playgrounds and picnic areas.
 Hop aboard the Grapevine Vintage Railroad for a one-of-a-kind adventure in a 1920s train that travels from Grapevine to Fort Worth.

 Austin is great for introducing the little ones to live music, but there’s so much more to do here.
 If the weather is nice, which it is for most of the year, swim at Deep Eddy Pool, Barton Springs Pool, or find a personal oasis along the Greenbelt.
 A kid’s train runs around Zilker Park, and food trucks throughout the city please every palate.
-There’s always something fun going on in Austin, whether it’s Eeyore’s Birthday Party, the annual Kite Festival, or the family-friendly Austin City Limits Fest.
+There’s always something fun going on in Austin, whether it’s Eeyore’s Birthday Party, the annual Kite Festival, or the family-friendly Austin City Limits Festival.